Flight Safety In A Europa

 Incidentally US studies have shown over 90% survival for those landing in trees – likely much better than in a housing estate.

-unpromising place as this.
 After some time frantically mulling over the options (and losing speed and height) you decide that landing ahead will probably kill you and therefore you will turn around.

 If you are lucky you haven’t let your speed decay already to the point where the plane is just waiting for the merest twitch of the rudder or even the increased g of a gentle, coordinated turn before falling out of the sky.
 How best to turn?
 Nearly everyone I have asked says ‘fly at best glide speed at a bank angle of either 30 or possibly 20 degrees’.
 If this is what you do you will not get back to the airfield.
-Extensive expert mathematical studies have shown that the best way of turning with minimal height loss is at 45 degrees bank with speed as near to stall as you can manage.
+Extensive expert mathematical studies have shown that the most efficient way of turning with minimal height loss is at 45 degrees bank with speed as near to stall as you can manage.

 Table 1 shows the diameter of turns for any plane at typical Europa speeds and banks: